 4. Swiss Guards who protect the Vatican really are from Switzerland.
 They are the smallest and among the oldest continuously operated armies in the world.
 They’ve been protecting Popes since 1506.

-5. Swiss Guards are really Swiss.
-To apply for the job you must be an unmarried male, between 18 and 30 years of age, Catholic, and a Swiss national citizen, having completed basic training with the Swiss Armed Forces.
+5. To apply for the of Swiss Guard job you must be an unmarried male, between 18 and 30 years of age, Catholic, and a Swiss national citizen, having completed basic training with the Swiss Armed Forces.

 6. The colors of the Swiss Guard dress uniforms are blue, yellow, and red- the colors of the House of Medici.